floXcoder/InRailsWeBlog/README.md

 ### Group

 Groups are a set of users.
-Every user can subscribe to a group and share specific articles to the group.
+Every user can subscribe to a group and share specific articles to the group (To be done).

 ## Inspiration